leosdt/xtts-api-server-mantella-blackwell/README.md

 This server was created for [Mantella](https://github.com/art-from-the-machine/Mantella) by [Haurrus](https://github.com/Haurrus) and I made it compatible with Blackwell GPUs by updating Pytorch libraries.

+Deepspeed and low VRAM modes might not work.

 Please note that I'm a total beginner in Python and will probably have trouble answering issues.
 Feel free to help if you're more experienced than I am.

 ## If you want to train you own dataset :